dannythehat/Betopia/VISION.md

 ## Final Thoughts

-FootballBettingBuddi is more than a betting tips platform—it's a **data intelligence layer** that brings transparency, education, and empowerment to football betting.
+Betopia is more than a betting tips platform—it's a **data intelligence layer** that brings transparency, education, and empowerment to sports betting.

 By combining cutting-edge AI with user-centric design and responsible gambling principles, we're building a platform that users can trust and rely on for years to come.

 **Our North Star**: Help users make smarter betting decisions through transparent, explainable AI predictions.

+**Your Betting Utopia - Where Smart Bets Live**

 ---